 It will take you 20 minutes from the trailhead parking to the to the Skeggjanøv viewpoint and only 10 extra minutes from the Hvíthamar ridge viewpoint.

-It is mostly uphill and with the strong winds and rain it was kinda brutal the day I did it.
+Be careful as the winds can get very strong in this area.
 Even if the weather is bad, I still recommend heading up the hill to this viewpoint.
 It’s worth the 10 minutes of extra effort.

 Tips for getting to the Hvithamar Viewpoint